 Investor Behavior: Crypto as an Insurance Policy

-For so many investors, including the younger generations, cryptocurrency represents the antithesis of what exists in the banking system; it has become a currency of economic self-defense.
+For so many investors, including the younger generations, cryptocurrency represents the antithesis of what exists in the banking system.

 And with every increase in national debt and monetary expansion, their philosophy for holding crypto becomes stronger both philosophically and financially.